 Positive: determined, forgiving, hopeful, motivated, inspired, daring, energetic, loving, eager, excited, receptive

 Unhappy: hurt, upset, lonely, guilty, miserable, despairing, devastated, lost, down

 Upset: angry, frustrated, sad, tearful, hurt, miserable, weepy

-Confused: upset, lonely, inadequate, cross, miserable, shocked, mixed-up, nervous, scared, discontented, foolish
+Confused: upset, lonely, inadequate, cross, miserable, shocked, mixed-up, nervous, scared, disappointed, foolish

-Using those ten emotions focus on how family, friends, colleagues, and co-worker express each of these emotions.
+Using those ten emotions focuses on how family, friends, colleagues, and co-workers express these emotions.
 The following questions will guide your focus.